Cluedo (Australian game show): Publicity and airing

-Media representatives were invited to live tapings, for instance Christine Rau of The Age, which she referred to in her March 29, 1992 article.
+Media representatives were invited to live tapings, for instance Christine Rau of The Age, which she referred to in her article dated 29 March 1992.
 Badler recalled a journalist interviewing her while watching the show and that "he was so involved in trying to guess...that is almost forgot to interview me".
 The main cast kept secret how many murders they committed when being interviewed by the press, however infrequently a solution was prematurely insinuated, for example The Herald-Sun revealed a rockstar's death was "felled by heavy metal of a different kind", referring to a tuning fork.
 While Ferris admitted her character had a shady past and was capable of committing murder, though refused to divulge any plots or whodunnit solutions.
 For the UK version, in July 1990, Judy Finnegan and Richard Madeley present on their mid-morning magazine show This Morning with a special feature on the filming of Cluedo.
-Sometimes the guest panelists would receive featres in the newspaper, for instance private investigator Robert Kettle in Liverpool Echo.; this newspaper also printed Cluedo grids for readers to play along with the show.Cluedo premiered on June 10 on the Nine Network's TCN and GTV television stations, WIN Television network's VTV station, and on NBN station in the Hunter Region under the banner Crawford Action Time in conjunction with Nine Network.
+Sometimes the guest panelists would receive features in the newspaper, for instance private investigator Robert Kettle in Liverpool Echo.; this newspaper also printed Cluedo grids for readers to play along with the show.

+Cluedo premiered on 10 June on the Nine Network's TCN and GTV television stations, WIN Television network's VTV station, and on NBN station in the Hunter Region under the banner Crawford Action Time in conjunction with Nine Network.
 The Sydney Morning Herald's Cockington thought the series was the next "big gun" for the network, which had been "slaughtering the opposition in the 1992 ratings".
 The newspaper's Robin Oliver agreed that at the time Nine was a "strategic high-flyer" and had used the detective series to "build its program schedule".
 McFadyen hoped viewers would get used to watching the show, in a similar way to how the board game had entered public consciousness.
 The show's board game origins were often referred to; People described it as "the board game that became a series".
-The show helped Nine Network comply with the Australian Broadcasting Authority's Television Program Standard which aimed to increase transmission of Australian content and first run drama programs.The Sydney Morning Herald thought Cluedo could be a huge ratings winner due to the public's fascination with murder.
+The show helped Nine Network comply with the Australian Broadcasting Authority's Television Program Standard which aimed to increase transmission of Australian content and first run drama programs.

+The Sydney Morning Herald thought Cluedo could be a huge ratings winner due to the public's fascination with murder.
 The Canberra Times wrote in June that "assuming Cluedo works, ratings wise, we shouldn't really expect any major changes to the show."
 Channel Nine expected to attract around 3 million viewers.The Sun-Herald predicted the series would cause a ripple effect for Parker Brothers which distributes the board game in Australia, noting a 23% increase for the British edition when their version of the game show aired.
 The Sun-Herald thought that in addition to the studio audience, thousands of people would take part from their lounge rooms.
 By March, it was anticipated the one hour show would air on weeknights at 7:30pm.
 Though the series was originally expected to air in April, the 13 episodes of the first series began airing on the Nine Network on 10 June 1992.
 It was the third of Nine's new prime-time programs.